maxto/ubique/doc/quants/irr.md

-### irr
+### irr(cf,cfd,cd,guess)

 Internal rate of return on an investment based on a series of periodic cash flows

 #### Description

 Calculates the internal rate of return on an investment based on a series of regularly/irregurarly periodic cash flows

+#### Arguments

 |Params|Type|Description
 |---------|----|-----------